Logo

 0 to 10 karma

-Can post on Reddit overall, but ~70% of useful subs reject you
+Can post on Reddit overall, but many of the most useful subs reject you

 You can technically post in subs with no karma requirement.
 Most niche or popular subs will silently auto-remove your post.